ghqor25/aws-cdk-tester/README.md

 });
 ```

-## TestInEvent
+## TestOnEvent
-`TestInEvent` do test in scheduled date.(using aws_events.Schedule)
+`TestOnEvent` do test in scheduled date(using aws_events.Schedule).
-you can use it for regular tests in specific time.
+You can use it for regular tests in specific time.

 It offers optional properties, logGroup(put logs about the test result),
 snsTopic(publish when test done),
-snsTopicWhenError(publish when test could not finished because of an Error.(ex.
-TIMED_OUT))
+snsTopicWhenError(publish when test could not finished because of an Error(ex.
+TIMED_OUT)).

 ```
 new TestOnEvent(this, 'TestOnEvent', {